July 31, 2025

 • Inventory balancing: StockIQ monitors inventory across your facilities and balances them based on need and requirements.
 When we identify a balancing issue, we’ll suggest grouped transfers to help you rebalance that inventory rapidly.

 NetSuite doesn’t only offer grand-scale inventory management based on location; you can drill-down into each specific item to track lots or serial numbers.
-Here’s a screenshot of NetSuite’s inventory-level view.
-You can see a variety of details (e.g., internal IDs, serial numbers, codes, display names, item names, unit types, etc.) Again, this is another layer of visibility and traceability that helps you build more holistic inventory ecosystems built on economies-of-scale, automation, and accuracy.
+Meanwhile, at the inventory-level view, you can see a variety of details (e.g., internal IDs, serial numbers, codes, display names, item names, unit types, etc.) Again, this is another layer of visibility and traceability that helps you build more holistic inventory ecosystems built on economies of scale, automation, and accuracy.

 How StockIQ Enhances NetSuite’s Traceability